 Technically speaking, some smaller structures don’t need a support system at all due to their insignificant weight and lack of design intricacies.
 However, when it comes to a project such as a house, this is unlikely to be the case.

-In homes, brick walls are also often built using concrete block or CMU.
+In homes, brick walls are often built using concrete blocks or CMU.
 This type of construction does not rely on studs since the CMU blocks provide adequate vertical support without the need for studs.
-However, while interior walls can also be built with CMU block, oftentimes studs are used on interior walls, creating a hybrid structural system.
+However, while interior walls can also be built with CMU block, oftentimes, studs are used on interior walls, creating a hybrid structural system.

 Types of Wall Studs in a Brick Home

 When trying to locate studs on your brick wall, it’s crucial to know what the structure you’re looking for looks like.
 Having the right information will make the process much less stressful and time-consuming.
-Luckily, there are only two types of studs you’ll have to look out for.
+Luckily, you’ll have to look out for only two types of studs.

 Wooden Wall Studs

-If your build is a more budget-friendly project, chances are it incorporates wall studs.
-They’re often a favorite among construction companies as they’re durable, flexible, accessible, and most importantly, affordable.
+If your build is a more budget-friendly, it may incorporate wall studs.
+They’re often a favorite among construction companies as they’re durable, flexible, accessible, and, most importantly, affordable.
 They’re also highly customizable and come in various lengths and sizes.

 They’re usually placed perpendicularly to your wall (you’ll rarely come across horizontal studs) to allow for adequate room and support for your wires and pipes.
 You’ll find them fixed between two board plates placed horizontally that give your stud additional stability and durability.
 The components are usually fixed together through the use of nails.

-You’ll usually find them placed on average about 20 inches (50.8 cm) apart.
-Although the specific distance can vary a bit depending on your build, it always needs to allow enough room to accommodate any possible drywall, sheathing, or other materials to comfortably sit in between.
+You’ll usually find them placed about 20 inches (50.8 cm) apart on average.
+Although the specific distance can vary depending on your build, it always needs to allow enough room to accommodate any possible drywall, sheathing, or other materials to sit in between comfortably.

 Steel Wall Studs

-Although less common, steel wall studs are being incorporated more and more into home building projects as time goes by.
-They offer many advantages compared to their wood counterparts, as they’re lighter and more durable.
+Although less common, steel wall studs are increasingly incorporated into home-building projects as time passes.
+They offer many advantages over their wood counterparts, as they’re lighter and more durable.
 Not to mention that steel is also longer-lasting, as it isn’t as easily affected by humidity or bacterial growth.

 However, they haven’t quite made it into the mainstream market yet because they’re still too expensive for construction companies to use on a regular basis.
 Additionally, they can be more challenging to handle and install.